Engineered Resilience

 Homeworld Collective

-This work was developed at Homeworld Collective, a 501(c)(3) dedicated to biotech solutions for planetary challenges.
+This work was developed at Homeworld Collective, a 501(c)(3) organization dedicated to nurturing the growth of biotech to solve planetary-scale challenges.